 Lysergic acid diethylamide, better known as LSD or acid, is one of the most famous and controversial psychedelics that exists.
 In 1938, a Swiss chemist named Albert Hofmann synthesized LSD while participating in a larger research program at the Sandoz Laboratories in Basel, Switzerland.
 He was studying the ergot fungus in an effort to extract active alkaloids, called Lysergamides, for pharmaceutical use.
 Within this group of alkaloids, ergotamine is the most dominant, which became the precursor for LSD.
 At the time, Hofmann was attempting to find a cure for headaches.
 Five years later Hofmann discovered LSD’s psychedelic properties accidentally.

 First introduced to the market in 1947 as a psychiatric drug, LSD became popular as a recreational drug in the 1960s, and defined the era.
 From the hippies, Timothy Leary, The Beatles, Jimi Hendrix, Ken Kesey, and The Grateful Dead, LSD inspired a rich subculture, new creative expression, and a prolific body of art.
 Despite an FDA ban on researching LSD in 1966, scientists were able to understand the overall mechanisms of how LSD produces its psychedelic effects.
 To this day, it remains one of the most popular psychedelic for recreational use, and a promising substance in psychotherapeutic research.

 What is LSD

-LSD, or Lysergic Acid Diethylamide, is a Psychedelic Hallucinogen from the Ergoline family.
-It is a potent psychedelic and induces an experience that lasts anywhere between 8-12 hours.
-LSD can be micro dosed as well.
+LSD, or Lysergic Acid Diethylamide, is a psychedelic hallucinogen from the Ergoline family.
+It is a potent psychedelic that typically takes effect about a half hour after ingestion and induces an experience that lasts anywhere between 8-12 hours.
+LSD can be microdosed as well.

 - Acid (The “S” in LSD stands for säure, the German word for acid)